Olympics-Athletics-Simply 'amazing' Felix claims record 10th medal | Sports-Games

 "We can talk about the 10 Olympic medals but I’d rather talk about how this woman has inspired so many people to bet on themselves," Carmelita Jeter, her team mate on their 2012 gold medal winning 4x100 metre relay team, wrote on Twitter.
 "She said I’m great and I know it let me show you."

+Tianna Bartoletta, her team mate on both the 2012 and 2016 relay teams, added to the praise.
+"I woke up early to witness this.
+From being afraid of her in high school, to lining up next to her in the Olympics, to running with her on our 4x1 relays," she wrote on Twitter.
+"I’m now simply in awe of her.
+Amazing."

-With six Olympic gold medals and 13 world titles to her name, Felix's resilience extends far beyond the track: She gave birth to her daughter, Camryn, via an emergency C-section in 2018 after medical complications required the baby to be born at 32 weeks.
-"There are a lot of moments when I was doubtful that I would be able to feel like myself again," said Felix.
-"I am slowly getting there and, for me, it is just one race at a time.
-I will re-focus, regroup and get back out there and keep fighting.
+With six Olympic gold medals and 13 world titles to her name, Felix's resilience extends far beyond the track: she gave birth to her daughter, Camryn, via an emergency C-section in 2018 after medical complications required the baby to be born at 32 weeks.
+She said the "biggest thing" for her this year was not winning more medals but making the comeback at all.

-"Hopefully, a lot of mothers will see themselves in me.
-I just want to be that inspiration."
+"Sometimes it sounds like a cliche, but it honestly is more than just me running out there," said Felix.
+"Earlier today I looked through some of the videos again of things that we had taped when I was in hospital with Cammie, and on the comeback trail - those really, really hard moments - and that’s what I tried to tap into."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)